Jon is one of life’s incredibly lucky people. He has been able to devote his working life to photography and make a

 To comply with these regulations Jon Jaffa Photography has now adopted the following policy.

 1. All images are stored on devices which are not accessible via the internet and are deleted as per paragraph 3. below.

 2. All documents relating to the ordering and purchasing of products from Jon Jaffa Photography will be shredded 30 days after delivery thus giving clients 28 days to raise any issues arising from an order.

-3. Images relating to schools photography (individual portraits and class photos) will be kept for 6 months.
+3. Images relating to schools photography (individual portraits and class photos) First Communions and Confirmations will be kept for 6 months.
 Images relating to Family Photo Days will be kept for 1 year.
-Commercial, wedding and function/party images with be kept for 6 years.
+Commercial, wedding and function/party images will be kept for 6 years.
 These different periods are in recognition of the varying importance of these occasions as family and lifetime landmarks.
 In the case of commercial and wedding images contractual obligations also require that these images are kept for longer.